All Episodes

 Did you even know that was possible?

-This is twenty-first century colonialism.
+This is 21st century colonialism.

-We don't take the land anymore, we take the air above the land.
+We take the air above the land.

-Uh so one must say clearly that we redistribute de facto the world's wealth by climate policy.
+So one must say clearly that we redistribute de facto the world's wealth by climate policy.

 Obviously, the owners of coal and oil will not be enthusiastic about this.